FarshidSadeghian/Housing-Price-Prediction/README.md

 feature engineering, dimensionality reduction, hyperparameter tuning using grid search cross-validation, and more.
 The technology and tools employed in this project include:

-Python
+Python,
-Numpy and Pandas for data cleaning
+Numpy and Pandas for data cleaning,
-Matplotlib for data visualization
+Matplotlib for data visualization,
-Sklearn for model building
+Sklearn for model building,
 Jupyter Notebook, Visual Studio Code